rgalanakis/robgforpps/_pages/one-city.md

 PPS must explicitly encourage families and students to get to school by walking and biking, well beyond window dressing.
 They should work with [Bike Bus PDX](https://bikebuspdx.org) on creating daily Bike Bus routes at _every_ PPS school, and a system that would allow children to attend without an adult, like the yellow school bus works.

-**One City Policy: Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such.**
+One City Policy: Treat increased physical activity to and from school as the powerful educational intervention it is, and support it as such.
+{:class="policy-proposal"}

 PBOT has a Bike Training program that is nowhere near big enough to support PPS.
 These classes, done during gym for 3 weeks, are popular with students and give them the tools they need for independence and getting to school.
 PPS could provide bike training at all schools each year for low cost, much of it covered through grant funding.

 Studies show this additional exercise could lead to a significant increase in test scores and attendance.
 It would also improve how kids get around the city, and help re-establish Portland's cultural capital.
 And it would be basically free for PPS.

-**One City Policy: Incorporate bike education into K-8 education at all schools to establish independence and healthy habits.**
+One City Policy: Incorporate bike education into K-8 education at all schools to establish independence and healthy habits.
+{:class="policy-proposal"}

 Students do better with cleaner air.
 When we weigh the benefits of cleaner air against the costs of unclear air, the benefits are overwhelming.
 We need to support our staff in making sure classroom air is cleaned, and our students and staff are not exposed to unnecessary pathogens and pollution inside the classroom.

-**One City Policy: Figure out why more classrooms aren't running the air purifiers we already have.**
+One City Policy: Figure out why more classrooms aren't running the air purifiers we already have.
+{:class="policy-proposal"}

 Likewise, kids are exposed to harmful pollutants on their way into class.
 While many schools need private car access, parents don't need to be idling their cars near schools.
 PBOT actually has "idle free zone" signage but the process to put it up is cumbersome and many schools don't know or don't bother.

-**One City Policy: PBOT and PPS must work together to roll out Idle Free Zone signage and education district-wide.**
+One City Policy: PBOT and PPS must work together to roll out Idle Free Zone signage and education district-wide.
+{:class="policy-proposal"}

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}